Career Area: Producer

 First, just give a little introduction of yourself.
 What do you?
 Who are you?
 What do you do for work, and where are you currently working from?

 Yeah.
 So my name is Daniel Kline.
 I am from Conway, South Carolina, and I, as far as work goes, I’m kind of doing two things as most artists are doing.
-I, my main job is, I’m a fitness coach, but my creative job is, I’m a writer and producer for Starling media.
+I, my main job is, I’m a fitness coach, but my creative job is, I’m a writer and producer for Starling Media.

 Yeah, that’s awesome.
 And, so how long have you been working for, you said Starlight Media?